 - CML3524J - Tribunal-école Moncton-Ottawa (Droit privé)

-* The Mooting information session will be held Thursday September 15, 2016 @ 11:30 am in FTX 135.
+* This year's Mooting information session takes place Monday September 11, 2017.
+Time and room TBA.
 This is an opportunity to learn more about our moot program, as well as the subject matter of the moots that are offered.
 Information on how to tryout for most moots will also be covered at this session.

 How to tryout

-If you intend to tryout for both English and French moots, you must submit separate packages following the instructions above.
+If you intend to tryout for both English and French moots, you must submit separate English and French packages (if you intend to apply to both English and French moots) following the instructions.

 Packages must include in the following order: